Former Zag player returns to Spokane

 The Bulldogs also cracked the Top 10 in the national polls for the first time in school history in 2002, finishing the season ranked sixth in the Associated Press Top 25.
-Gonzaga's 29-4 record also set a single-season mark for victories, which was matched in 2006, then shattered in 2013 when the Zags went 32-3, eventually shattered in 2017 during GU's 37-2 run to the national championships.
+Gonzaga's 29-4 record also set a single-season mark for victories, which was matched in 2006, then broke in 2013 when the Zags went 32-3, eventually shattered in 2017 during GU's 37-2 run to the national championships.

 A 10-year Gonzaga assistant head coach, Few was named head coach on July 26, 1999, following Monson's departure for the University of Minnesota.
 Few originally joined the Bulldogs for the 1989-90 season as a graduate assistant under former head coach Dan Fitzgerald, then was promoted to a fulltime assistant for the 1991-92 season.
 He was named associate head coach in April of 1999 following a season in which the Bulldogs became the basketball darlings of the nation with their March run that came within a few ticks of the clock of advancing to the Final Four.
 A loss to eventual national champion University of Connecticut in the West Regional Finals in Phoenix, Ariz., ended the Cinderella story that captured basketball fans from coast to coast.